Trump campaign sues in Nevada to stop Vegas-area vote count | WTOP

 LAS VEGAS (AP) — The Trump campaign and Nevada Republicans asked a state judge on Friday to stop the count of Las Vegas-area mail-in ballots, alleging that “meaningful observation” of signature-checking is impossible in the state’s biggest and most Democratic-leaning county.

-A lawsuit filed in state court in Carson City 10 days before the Nov.
-3 election complains that observers haven’t been allowed close enough to workers and machines at the busy vote processing center to see whether ballots that get second- and third-step validation should be rejected.
+A lawsuit filed in state court less than two weeks before the Nov.
+3 election complains that observers haven’t been allowed close enough to workers and machines at the busy vote-counting center to see whether ballots that get second- and third-step validation should be rejected.

+Judge James Wilson in Carson City declined to issue an immediate order to stop the count, but scheduled a hearing next Wednesday on the request.

+The battle is the latest among court skirmishes across the U.S. amid President Donald Trump’s doubts about issues including voter registration, voter rolls and mail-in ballot deadlines prompted by the pandemic.

+“It seems to me that Clark County is not doing anything different from counties in other states,” said McReynolds, a former elections chief in Denver.
+She said the Las Vegas area is among many now using computers with software to compare signatures before turning ballots with verification questions over to humans.

+“Vote-by-mail has been expanded in red and blue states alike without issues,” McReynolds said, including Florida, Arizona, Utah, Idaho, Nebraska, Montana, Kentucky, Oregon, California, Georgia, and her home state, Colorado.

-It alleges that Clark County Registrar of Voters Joe Gloria failed to get proper approval in April from Secretary of State Barbara Cegavske for his plan to accommodate observers, and seeks an immediate decision on a court order to “prohibit … processing and counting ballots until the proper procedures are in place.”
+The lawsuit alleges Clark County Registrar of Voters Joe Gloria failed to get proper approval in April from Secretary of State Barbara Cegavske for his plan to accommodate observers.
+It seeks a court order to “prohibit … processing and counting ballots until the proper procedures are in place.”

 It also complains that a GOP offer to install video monitoring equipment at the Clark County election headquarters was rejected.

-Donald J. Trump for President campaign co-chairman in Nevada, former state Attorney General Adam Laxalt, said in an interview that it appeared that not enough ballots were being rejected.
+Laxalt, a former Nevada attorney general, said in an interview that it appeared that not enough ballots were being rejected.

 In 2016, Nevada counties reported that 1.6% of absentee ballots returned were rejected, according to data collected by the U.S. Election Assistance Commission.
 Nationally, about 1% of absentee ballots cast were rejected that year.

-State Democrats accused the GOP of using the dispute to try to suppress voter turnout.
+The federal judge in Las Vegas said Republicans and the Trump campaign failed to show how they would be harmed by the law.
+The ruling was not appealed.

+“Throughout this election, Trump and Republicans have resorted to baseless attacks to undermine confidence in Nevada’s election integrity,” the Democratic Party statement said.

-Las Vegas-area voter and count-watcher Fred Kraus is the lead plaintiff in the lawsuit, which was filed in Nevada’s capital city because the secretary of state is a plaintiff.
+Las Vegas-area voter and volunteer count-watcher Fred Kraus is the lead plaintiff in the lawsuit, which was filed in Nevada’s capital city because the Republican secretary of state is a defendant.

+A Cegavske spokeswoman, Jennifer Russell, said she couldn’t comment on an active lawsuit.

 Clark County has more than 70% of the nearly 1.75 million active voters in the state.
 Registered Democrats number more than 504,000, compared with about 351,000 Republicans and 300,000 with no party affiliation.

-Gloria said in an interview before the lawsuit was filed that Las Vegas-area vote processing is safe, fair and nonpartisan, and that even amid COVID-19 pandemic distancing rules, observers were being accommodated for the verification process.
+County registrar Gloria said in an interview before the lawsuit was filed that Las Vegas-area vote processing is safe, fair and nonpartisan, and that observers were being accommodated even amid social distancing rules.

 Allowing a party to install and control cameras and keep recordings to itself would be inappropriate, he said, and would violate state law prohibiting public photos or videos at the counting center.

+Gloria added that changing operations now would be challenging.
+Early voting in Nevada began Oct.
+17.

-Ballots are rejected during every election, even under the best of circumstances, and problems could be compounded this year as millions of voters cast mail-in ballots for the first time because of election changes forced by the coronavirus.
+Ballots are rejected during every election, even under the best of circumstances, and authorities nationally say problems could be compounded this year as millions of voters cast mail-in ballots for the first time because of election changes forced by the coronavirus.

 Some ballots typically go uncounted because they arrive too late in the mail, voters forget to sign them or signatures don’t match the one on file at local election offices.

-Large numbers of uncounted ballots could be used to sow doubts about the election.
-Trump has claimed repeatedly without evidence that widespread mail-in voting will lead to fraud.
+Large numbers of uncounted ballots could be used to cast doubts about the election.

 AP reporters Sam Metz in Carson City and Christina Cassidy in Atlanta contributed to this report.
 Metz is a corps member for the Associated Press/Report for America Statehouse News Initiative, a nonprofit national service program that places journalists in local newsrooms to report on under-covered issues.

-Note: This story has been corrected to show that the Secretary of State is a defendant, not a plaintiff.